Jennifer Yee: Pastry Chef positions

 At the end of August, 2016, Chef Yee decided to part ways with Lafayette for extended culinary travels across Europe.
 On her return to New York in early 2017, she joined Chef Mario Carbone's team at The Grill, located in the former space of the Four Seasons Restaurant, to lead the opening pastry program, and helped the restaurant attain a three star review from the New York Times.
 Shortly after, Yee relocated to Atlanta to join Chef Linton Hopkins' 'Hopkins and Company' hospitality group and assume the new position of Executive Pastry Chef for the group.

+After five years working with Chef Linton Hopkins, Yee accepted the Executive Pastry Position at Wynn Las Vegas, at the beginning of 2023.